oxygenxml/oxygen-script-documentation-action/README.md

         with:
           schemaFile: ${{ inputs.schemaFile }}
 ```
+👀 Check [Oxygen Scripting - Documentation template](https://github.com/oxygenxml/oxygen-script-validation-template) for a ready-to-use template with some sample schema files.

 # Deployment to GitHub Pages
 After a successful run of the Documentation Script, the documentation files are pushed to the <i>gh-pages</i> branch.
 If you want the documentation to be published to GitHub Pages, all you have to do is go to Settings &rarr; Pages, and under <i>Build and deployment</i> section select the <i>gh-pages</i> branch instead of the <i>main</i> branch.

 The deployment workflow should automatically start and the documentation should be available shortly at: https://{userid}.github.io/{reponame}/{schemaFile}.html.